reeselevine/mc-mutants-artifact/README.md

 All of the data collected and included in the paper are also included in this repository.
 Specifically, the folders `site_baseline`, `site`, `pte_baseline`, and `pte` contain the results for each of the four devices. `correlation_analysis` contains the results of running the mutants and the kernel that observes a bug in the three devices described in Section 5.4 of the paper.

-The scripts that we use to analyze the results are written in python, and require `matplotlib` and `numpy` to be installed.
+The scripts that we use to analyze the results are written in python, and require `matplotlib`, `numpy`, and `pandas` to be installed.

 To generate the graphs included in Figure 5 of the paper, run `mk_figure5.py`.
 The resulting pdfs will be written to the `figures/` directory.
 Similarily, `mk_figure6.py` creates Figure 6, and `mk_table4.py` prints out the data included in Table 4 of the paper.
 We will now describe the algorithms we use to generate these figures.